Jri-creator/rgb-scrolllock-enabler-bash/README.md

 control the RGB without the menu!**

-**IF Your RGB resets when pressing the Caps or Num Lock keys, you can use -reset in the new_rgb Script, or turn RGB off/on!**
+**IF Your RGB resets when pressing the Caps or Num Lock keys, you can use -reset in the new_rgb Script to turn RGB off/on!**

 1. Select one of the following options:
    - 1. Turn RGB On
    - 2. Turn RGB Off
-   - 3. Reset RGB
+   - 3. Reset RGB (This turns the RGB off/on to fix RGB off on Caps/Num Lock keypress)

 2. Enter your SUDO password (If you already did before, you shouldn't have to do it again)